artaru/Stock-Data-Trend-Classification-with-RNN/README.md

 As we can see, the model performance is positive with 51% of correctly predicted positive trends, making a total of 557 transactions and creating a profit of 4$.
 As an example, we can also visualize how the model trades during one of the days:
 ![image](https://github.com/artaru/Stock-Data-Classification-with-RNN/assets/79018762/883328f0-3304-4120-ac14-4d2061fb6c9e)

+## Conclusion
+In summary, this project utilized RNNs to detect positive trends in intraday stock data.
+While the model demonstrated some predictive capability, its overall performance was modest.
+However, when applied to a trading strategy, it achieved a 51% accuracy rate, resulting in a profitable outcome.

+Possible improvements for future work include enhancing the model architecture for better predictive power, exploring alternative data sources or features, and refining the trading strategy to optimize profitability further.
+Additionally, incorporating more sophisticated techniques such as ensemble learning or reinforcement learning could offer avenues for improvement in stock trend classification and trading strategies.